Keith Park: Middle East

 In January 1944, Park was promoted to air marshal and appointed air officer commander-in-chief of RAF Middle East Command, taking the role over from Sholto Douglas on Tedder's recommendation.
 Park arrived in Cairo on 6 January; his new post was subordinate to the RAF command structure for the Mediterranean and Middle East, led by Air Marshal John Slessor.
-Although Park's appointment was quickly criticised by Slessor, on the grounds that the RAF would lose influence in the region to the British Army, little weight was placed on his views as he was known to be very opinionated on matters about which that he often knew little.
+Although Park's appointment was quickly criticised by Slessor, on the grounds that the RAF would lose influence in the region to the British Army, little weight was placed on his views as he was known to be very opinionated on matters about which he often knew little.
 Portal and Tedder maintained their confidence in Park, as did Churchill.
 Park's duties in Cairo extended to the supervision of air operations in the eastern portion of the Mediterranean, as well as the Indian Ocean.
 He was also responsible for the training of RAF personnel in Egypt, Cyprus, Palestine and South Africa.

 Partway through the year, Park was considered by the Australian government for command of the Royal Australian Air Force (RAAF), because of the rivalry between its de jure head, the Chief of the Air Staff, Air Vice Marshal George Jones, and Jones's nominal subordinate, Air Vice Marshal William Bostock, in charge of RAAF operations in the Pacific.
 The Australian Prime Minister, John Curtin, discussed the matter with Churchill and Portal in August, but to no avail.
 In any case, General Douglas MacArthur, the American commander of the South West Pacific Area, said it was too late in the war to make such changes.